aekpalakorn/academic-kickstart/content/authors/admin/_index.md

 user_groups: []
 ---

 I am a senior research scientist at Living Analytics Research Centre (LARC), Singapore Management University.
-Currently, I am leading the centre's research in the [Smart Consumption and Healthy Lifestyle](https://larc.smu.edu.sg/research/application-domains) application domain where we are developing personalized healthy eating and behavioral change technology for just-in-time behavioral change interventions.
+Currently, I am leading LARC's research in the Smart Consumption and Healthy Lifestyle application domain where we are developing personalized healthy eating and behavioral change technology for just-in-time behavioral change interventions.

 My research interests include the applications of data mining, natural language processing, and machine learning techniques in digital health and well-being domains, especially food consumption and health, personal informatics and quantified self, crowdsourcing, and computational social science in general.